Understanding HDPE Pipes: Sizes, Fittings, and Applications

 Several factors influence the selection of the appropriate HDPE pipe size:

-: The required flow rate is the most significant factor in HDPE pipe size selection.
-Larger HDPE pipe sizes carry more water or other fluids, but pressure and velocity must also be considered.
+The required flow rate is the most significant factor in HDPE pipe size selection.
+Larger HDPE pipe sizes carry more fluids, but pressure and velocity must also be considered.

 HDPE Pipe Fittings

 HDPE pipe fittings are essential for ensuring a secure and leak-free system.
-The types of HDPE pipe fittings used depend on the type of installation, the size of the pipes, and the specific demands of the application.
+The types of HDPE pipe fittings used depend on the installation type, the size of the pipes, and the specific demands of the application.

 Overview of Types of HDPE Pipe Fittings